 When someone you love just came out of rehab, they need your support more than ever.
 They may be confused and scared about the real world again after spending time in a place where addiction is not tolerated.
 With this in mind, it is very important to make sure that you are there for them during their transition back into society.
-This post will give some tips on how to treat a friend that just came out of rehab so that they know they still have people who care about them when they get home from treatment.
+This post will give some tips on how to treat a friend who just came out of rehab so that they know they still have people who care about them when they get home from treatment.

 #1 How To Show Your Support

 The first and most important thing you can do to support your friend is to be there for them.
 This means being available to talk when they want to and not pushing them too hard if they don’t feel like talking.
 It’s also important to avoid judgment.
 Your friend has likely been through a lot while in rehab and will probably have made some mistakes along the way.